 is proud to announce our production of two new Tin Pan Alley videos sponsored by the Mayor's Office of Media and Entertainment (MOME) as part of its New York Music Month Extended Play, a program offering free, online events to support the music community and enthusiasts during the pandemic.

-A second through fifth-grade curriculum designed by educator Lesley Doyel to introduce both the iconic,
+A second through fifth-grade program designed by educator Lesley Doyel to introduce both the iconic,

 street, the voluminous output of songwriting, song plugging, music publishing, and the unique